Kim Min-ju

-Kim Min-ju (Korean: 김민주; born February 5, 2001) is a South Korean singer and actress under Management SOOP.
-She is best known as a former member of South Korean-Japanese girl group Iz*One after finishing 11th in Mnet's girl group survival show Produce 48, representing Urban Works.
+Kim Min-ju (Korean: 김민주; born February 5, 2001) is a South Korean actress and former singer.
+She is best known as a former member of the South Korean–Japanese girl group Iz*One, having finished 11th in Mnet's girl group survival show Produce 48, representing Urban Works.
+As an actress, she is represented by Management Soop and has appeared in Tempted (2018), The Fault Is Not Yours (2019), The Forbidden Marriage (2022–2023), and Hear Me: Our Summer (2024).

-Following the group's disbandment, she and Urban Works announced her intentions to pursue her acting career.
-Since June 2020, she has been hosting music program Show!
-Music Core.
-She departed Urban Works in 2022, where she signed with Management SOOP afterwards.

 Life and career

 Early life and career beginnings

 Kim was born on February 5, 2001.
 She has a younger sister and an older brother.
 She attended School of Performing Arts Seoul and graduated in February 2020.
+In 2016, she was part of a pre-debut girl group called Girls' Recipe, whose debut was ultimately scrapped in the same year.
 Prior to joining the reality girl group survival show Produce 48, she had appeared as an actress in music videos and Korean dramas, notably the 2018 MBC television series Tempted, wherein she portrayed the role of the young Choi Su-ji (Moon Ga-young).

-2018–present: Produce 48, Iz*One, solo activities
+2018–2021: Produce 48, Iz*One, solo activities

 From June to August 2018, Kim represented Urban Works on Produce 48.
 On the finale episode, she eventually placed eleventh and thus joined the show's final debut lineup, Iz*One.
 On October 29, 2018, she officially debuted as a member of the group with the release of their first extended play (EP) Color*Iz.

 In 2019, Kim starred in the film The Fault Is Not Yours, which was premiered in May at 20th Jeonju International Film Festival.
 It was recorded prior to her appearing in Produce 48.

-In June 2020, Kim, as Kang Mi-na's successor, joined Kang Chan-hee and Stray Kids' Hyunjin as co-hosts of the South Korean music program Show!
+In June 2020, Kim was chosen as a co-host for the South Korean music program Show!
 Music Core.

+2021–present: Solo career, return to acting and new agency

 After Iz*One's disbandment on April 29, 2021, Kim returned to Urban Works.
 On October 7, her company officially announced that she will promote as an actress.

-On September 1, 2022, Kim departed Urban Works and signed a contract with Management SOOP.
+On September 1, 2022, Kim departed Urban Works and signed a contract with Management Soop.

 In 2022, Kim starred in the historical drama The Forbidden Marriage, an adaptation of the same webtoon, for which Kim received the Best New Actress Award at the 2022 MBC Drama Awards.